ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 5. DB status check for the packet processing across various stages in Registration Processor.
 6. Application log - ensure no errors logged .

+## 6.8 Test Execution Process:
+QA Analyst is responsible for the sanity testing.
+QA Analyst will be executing the sanity testing of the Registration Processor as specified below.
+Test cases will be executed & Defects are logged in JIRA.
+### 6.8.1 Entrance Criteria:
+1. Unit testing and Integration Testing are completed.
+2. Sanity test cases are identified.
+3. QA environment is available.
+### 6.8.2 Exit Criteria:
+1. All Sanity test cases are executed and results documented.
+2. Defects are documented and severity is designated.

+## 6.9 Test Setup
+Below is the Block diagram / network diagram depicting all the connections and hardware devices.

+## 6.10 Hardware – Server configuration